kangas/portfolio/MattKangas_Resume_2016.markdown

 *Compass team: 3.4 cycle, Jan-Sep 2016*

 - Co-authored patent, "SYSTEMS AND METHODS FOR MODELLING VIRTUAL SCHEMAS IN NON-RELATIONAL DATABASES".
 US Patent filed July 2016.
 This describes innovations created for MongoDB Compass 1.0
-- Led a geographically distributed team:
+- Led a geographically distributed team of 6 across Australia, Europe, USA
-    - 3 in Sydney, Australia.
-(2 new hires)
-    - 2 in Europe: Berlin and Stockholm
-    - 2 in USA: Philadelphia plus myself in NYC
-- Worked directly with product manager and design lead to define the product roadmap and deliver an industry-leading UI experience
+- Worked directly with product manager and design lead to define product roadmap and deliver industry-leading UX
 - Delivered 4 major (stable) releases.
 20 distinct releases completed January-September 2016
 - Implemented beta/stable release channels and a 6-week release cadence
-- Rewarded for outstanding team performance at MongoDB World 2016 Conference (June, NYC)
+- Rewarded for outstanding team performance at MongoDB World 2016 conference (June, NYC)

 *Integrations team: 3.2 cycle, Feb-Dec 2015*

-- Booted up new team focused on commercial software to complement our open-source database
+- Booted up new team with 3 direct reports, focused on commercial software to complement our open-source database
-- 3 senior engineer direct reports
-- Project: APM integration with New Relic and AppDynamics
-    - Goal: provide complete solution for monitoring MongoDB-based applications
-    - Initiated outreach to partner companies, led weekly meetings with them for 5 months
-    - Project featured by New Relic in keynote of their developer conference, Nov 2015
 - Project: MongoDB Compass, new desktop GUI for Windows and OS X
     - Goal: Win hearts & minds of Enterprise DBAs by helping them understand data in MongoDB
     - Key innovation: samples a database collection to infer a probabilistic schema, then presents query builder based on schema/data visualization
     - Public demo at MongoDB World, June 2015.
 Launched 1.0 December 2015
     - Platform: Javascript using Electron framework
+- Project: APM integration with New Relic and AppDynamics
+    - Goal: provide complete solution for monitoring MongoDB-based applications
+    - Initiated outreach to partner companies, led weekly meetings with them for 5 months
+    - Project featured by New Relic in keynote of their developer conference, Nov 2015

 *Kernel team: 3.0 cycle, May 2014-Jan 2015*

-- Leading new "Kernel Community team".
+- Leading new "Kernel Community team", 3 direct reports.
 A more hands-on role
-- Three direct reports: two senior, one junior
 - Goal: Drain the pull request backlog on [github.com/mongodb/mongo](https://github.com/mongodb/mongo)
-    - 250+ neglected open-source contributions in C++ codebase of highly visible project
+    - 250+ neglected open-source contributions to C++ codebase of highly visible project
     - We analyzed and responded to each one, clearing path for new contributors
 - Goal: Deliver server log subsystem improvements
     - Designed [log components/filtering capability](https://docs.mongodb.com/manual/reference/log-messages/) in MongoDB 3.0.
 Implemented functionality and tests in C++